Skip to content

 POST /v1/chat

-Send a message to an agent identified by its Convex document ID.
+Send a message to an agent identified by its Convex document ID, or route through a router by providing routerSlug instead.
 See the Chat API documentation for full details.

 POST /v1/agents/:slug/chat